rabbitmq/rabbitmq-website/site/queues.md

 individual queue pages in the management UI.

+## Consumers and Acknowledgements

+Messages can be consumed by registering a consumer (subscription), which means RabbitMQ will push messages to the client, or fetched individually for protocols that support this (e.g. the <code>basic.get</code> AMQP 0-9-1 method), similarly to HTTP GET.

+Delivered messages can be [acknowledged by consumer](/confirms.html) explicitly or automatically as soon as a delivery is written to connection socket.

+Automatic acknowledgement mode generally will provide higher throughput rate and uses less network bandwidth.
+However, it offers the least number of guarantees when it comes to [failures](/reliability.html).
+As a rule of thumb, consider using manual acknowledgement mode first.

+### Prefetch and Consumer Overload

+Automatic acknowledgement mode can also overwhelm consumers which cannot process messages as quickly as they are delivered.
+This can result in permanetly growing memory usage and/or OS swapping for the consumer process.

+Manual acknowledgement mode provides a way to [set a limit on the number of outstanding (unconfirmed) deliveries](/confirms.html): channel QoS (prefetch).

+Consumers using higher (several thousands or more) prefetch levels can experience the same overload problem as consumers using automatic acknowledgements.

+High number of unacknowledged messages will lead to higher memory usage by the broker.

+### Message States

+Enqueued messages therefore can be in one of two states:

+ * Ready for delivery
+ * Delivered by not yet [acknowledged by consumer](/confirms.html)

+Message breakdown by state can be found in the management UI.

 ## Determining Queue Length

 It is possible to determine queue length in a number of ways: